Phillip-Duncan/Barracuda/README.md

-# MathStack
+# Barracuda

-A simple header-only stack-based equation solver capable of running on the GPU in stacksize-linear time.
+A simple header-only pseudo-stack-based equation solver capable of running on the GPU in 'effective' stacksize-linear time.
 Evaluates inversely stored reverse polish notation (RPN) instructions from input stacks.

 ## Required Inputs